Ivanlh20/multem/README.md

 ### Troubleshooting

 - If MULTEM does not compile with the above procedures, one of the following procedures might fix it
-- Currently (v2.2.3) some of the files in the Thrust library, that ships with Cuda 10.0 are incompatible with the Multem source code.
-To compile Multem, this library should be replaced with the Version of Cuda 8.0.
-[The files can be found in the MULTEM repository](./thrust.zip).

   **for Windows:**

-  	- Verify the installation of Visual studio 2017 community.
+  	- Verify the installation of Visual studio 2019 community.
-  	- Verify the installation of Cuda 10.0 (https://developer.nvidia.com/cuda-downloads).
+  	- Verify the installation of Cuda 11.8 (https://developer.nvidia.com/cuda-downloads).
-    - Replace the Thrust library folder in location: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\include\thrust

   **for Linux:**

-  	- Verify that gcc-7.5 and g++7.5 are the default compilers installed in your operating system.
+  	- Verify that gcc-11.3 and g++11.3 are the default compilers installed in your operating system.
 In Ubuntu, it can be installed by executing the following commands:
   	  ```bash
       sudo apt-get update
-      sudo apt-get install gcc-7.5 g++-7.5
+      sudo apt-get install gcc-11.3 g++-11.3
       ```

-  	- Verify the correct installation of Cuda 10.0 (https://developer.nvidia.com/cuda-downloads).
+  	- Verify the correct installation of Cuda 11.8 (https://developer.nvidia.com/cuda-downloads).

     - Verify the installation of fftw3 libraries.
 In Ubuntu, it can be installed by executing the following command:
       ```bash